• Taneshia Nash Laird

 Taneshia Nash Laird teaches how relational capital—not just competence—determines who gets to lead.
-From sharecroppers to C-suite, her multi-generational journey demonstrates how cultural wealth becomes economic access.
+From sharecroppers to the C-suite, her multigenerational journey demonstrates how cultural wealth becomes economic access.

 • Current Work